OlivierSohn/hamazed/BACKLOG.md

 - optimize 'spaceIsWellUsed' (see comment)

-- test just w+h rotations and see if it optimizes the overall time to find a world like this: for wall size 1 wall proba 0.2
+- (with multiple different seeds to make sure we optimize on average) test just w+h rotations and see if it optimizes the overall time to find a world like this: for wall size 1    -> Size 36 * 72 for level 1 wall proba 0.2

 generation took one minute, with no stats every second because only one random matrix was used (see below)